-- Use an accurate tire pressure gauge. - Check the tire pressure when tires are cold, after the vehicle has been parked for at least one hour or has been driven less than 5 km (3 miles). - Adjust tire pressure to recommended specifications found on the Certification Label or the Tire Label.
+- Use an accurate tire pressure gauge. - Check the tire pressure when tires are cold, after the vehicle has been parked for at least one hour or has been driven less than 5 km (3 miles). - Adjust tire pressure to recommended specifications found on the Certification Label.